 The official home of the PGA, Palm Beach Gardens is best known for its award-winning golf courses and high-end golf clubs.
-The famed PGA National Resort and Spa attracts thousands of travelers wishing to follow in the footsteps of golf’s best players.
-This is the place to visit for those who prefer swinging a nine iron to lounging beachside.
+The famed PGA National Resort and Spa attracts thousands of fans wishing to follow in the footsteps of golf's best players.
+This is the place to visit for those who enjoy everything from swinging a nine iron to lounging beachside.

 Located in the northern section of the Palm Beaches region of Florida's east coast, just over 12 miles northwest of ritzy Palm Beach, this pretty spot makes it easy to feel like you are living in the lap of luxury.

 When they're not aiming for par, visitors flock to the area's upscale shopping malls, so lovely, they'll entice even the most frugal of shoppers to practice a little retail therapy and partake in a fab meal at a top restaurant.

 Spending money isn't the only fun pastime in this swanky spot.
 From kayaking through wetlands to walking through shady hammocks to learning the area's history in grand mansions, there are plenty of ways to keep busy in Palm Beach Gardens.

 Plan which activity to try first with our list of the top things to do in Palm Beach Gardens.

 1. Golf with the Greats at PGA National Resort and Spa

 You can't visit Palm Beach Gardens without making at least one pit stop at its main attraction, the PGA National Resort and Spa.
 Whether you're hoping to enjoy a relaxing massage at the spa, grab a meal at one of the impressive on-site restaurants, or practice your swing on the greens, this lavish Florida golf resort offers something for everyone.